-In 2000, about 937,000 adults 40 and older in the United States were legally blind (best-corrected visual acuity of 20/200 or less in each eye), and an additional 2.4 million were visually impaired (best-corrected visual acuity of <20/40 in the better-seeing eye).30 The highest frequencies of visual impairment and legal blindness were found in individuals 80 years and older and generally correlated with age.^{30,31} Rates of visual impairment and legal blindness were disproportionately higher among individuals of African descent compared with individuals of European descent.^{5,30,32} Rates of visual impairment (defined as visual acuity <20/40 in the better-seeing eye) were higher among individuals of Hispanic/Latino descent compared with individuals of European or African descent.^{30,33}
+In 2015, about 1.02 million adults 40 and older in the United States were legally blind (distance corrected visual acuity of $\leq 20/200$ , or a visual field of $\leq 20$ degrees in the better seeing eye), and an additional 3.22 million were visually impaired (distance corrected visual acuity of < 20/40 in the better-seeing eye).
+The highest frequencies of visual impairment and legal blindness were found in individuals 80 years and older and generally correlated with age.
+Rates of visual impairment and legal blindness were disproportionately higher among individuals of African descent compared with individuals of European descent.
+Rates of visual impairment were higher among individuals of Hispanic/Latino descent compared with individuals of European or African descent.